 I enjoy tutoring because I like sharing the knowledge that I have.
-Furthermore, I have often found that while students tend to blame themselves for not understanding and getting bad grades, if the concepts are well explained to them, they have absolutely no problems succeeding.
-I have had several great teachers in the past that both motivated me to excel and provided me the skills of how to do so.
-While tutoring, I hope to share the same experience that I had to my students so that they too can excel.
+Furthermore, I have often found that while students tend to blame themselves for not understanding and getting bad grades if the concepts are well explained to them, they have absolutely no problems succeeding.
+I have had several great teachers in the past that both motivated me to excel and provided me with the skills of how to do so.
+While tutoring, I hope to share the same experience that I had with my students so that they too can excel.

 What makes a successful tutor?

-A successful tutor is the one that adapts to the student.
+A successful tutor is one that adapts to the student.
 In a class of many students, a teacher can find it very difficult to teach in such a way as to fit all students’ learning styles.
 A successful tutor can make the lesson enjoyable and productive.
 In addition, a good tutor should dedicate time to understanding the student’s needs.